 It is recommended that the boiler should undergo the following checks, carried out by a 'competent person', club, society, or pressure vessel manufacturer, every one to two years:-

-- 1) 2) thorough visual inspection. - hydrostatic pressure test to not less than 1.5 and not more than 2 times the maximum working pressure. - 3) steam test to check the correct functioning of all steam controls, gauge and safety valve.
+- 1) thorough visual inspection. - 2) hydrostatic pressure test to not less than 1.5 and not more than 2 times the maximum working pressure.